BFGOrangle/spmOrangle/frontend/e2e/tests/taskgrouping/JIRA_TICKETS_AND_ACCEPTANCE_CRITERIA.md

 3. **Permission Tests**: No E2E tests validating role-based access control

 ### ❓ Clarifications Needed
-1. **Visibility Direction**: Should staff see manager tasks (upward visibility) or only downward?
+1. **Visibility Direction**: ✅ CLARIFIED - Downward visibility only (managers see subordinate tasks, child depts cannot see parent tasks).
+Within same department, all users see each other's tasks.
-2. **Related Projects Access**: Should all users or only managers see related projects?
+2. **Related Projects Access**: ✅ RESOLVED - Changed to ALL users (previously manager-only)
 3. **Role Naming**: "Admin" in ticket vs "HR" in implementation for department management
 4. **Page Location**: AC5 mentions "Projects page" but implementation is on "Tasks page"
 5. **Tag Assignment Permissions**: Who can assign existing tags to tasks - only managers or all users?